2 1985 R80 G/S

-TO US, A MOTORCYCLE HAS ALWAYS BEEN A TRUE SYMBOL OF FREEDOM.
-It meant WE COULD GO WHEREVER WE WANTED, whenever we wanted.
+TO US, A MOTORCYCLE HAS ALWAYS BEEN A TRUE SYMBOL OF TRUE FREEDOM.
+It meant WE COULD GO ALMOST WHEREVER WE WANTED, whenever we wanted.

 WHY THE AMERICAS?

-My parents Stella and Mario are Argentinean.
-They forcefully emigrated to Spain after the increased dangers of the Coup d'etat in by Videla in 1976.
-Years after we went back to visit the family but before this trip I only visited a small part of Argentina and the area of Santa Caterina in Brazil.
-For us Central and South America are completely unknown but also full of my heritage and part of my parents idiosyncrasy and by extension, my own.
-Joel had spent time in Brazil and US in the American continent.
+Matias' parents —Stella and Mario— are Argentinean.
+They forcefully emigrated to Barcelona after the Coup d'etat in by Videla in 1976.
+Years after we went back to visit the family but before this trip I only visited a small part of Argentina, and a very small area of Santa Caterina in Brazil.
+For us, Central and South America were completely unknown to them and as well his parents cultural heritage.
+Joel had only spent time in Brazil and US in the American continent.

-Having the advantage of speaking the native language and the fact that the whole land mass is connected from Brooklyn to Ushuaia made it an obvious choice, there's no better adventure than to explore the unknown.
+Having the advantage of speaking Spanish and the fact that the whole land mass is connected from Brooklyn to Ushuaia made it an obvious choice, there's no better adventure than to explore the unknown.

 Right before starting to plan this trip I was in Buenos Aires for a few days.
 I was walking around for hours, feeling the homogenization of the capitals.
-I felt that every city wants what the other has, shops, brands, restaurants, music, cars.
+I felt that every city wants what the other has, shops, brands, restaurants, music, cars, clothes.
 In this world of connectivity we see what we lack but it's harder to see what we do, which it's what makes us unique.

 I thought about it for a while and came to the conclusion: If we wanted to truly understand the individual character of every country and it's people, we were going to have to navigate far from the capitals.
 The country side, the cultural roots, the unmolested landscapes, have to live outside the fast-paced, homogenized metropolis.

-So it became clear that to reach the deeper parts of every country we would have to adventure ourselves into the more ISolated AREAS which meant we would mostly USE secondary roads. the roads that every working man and woman use every day to move though the land.
+So it became clear that to reach the further parts of every country we would have to adventure ourselves into the more ISolated AREAS which meant we would mostly USE secondary roads. the roads that every working man and woman use every day to move though theIR land.